- Age of students

 - United States

-The University has conferred awards to 11,267 students up to the end of 2012.
-Since the first graduation ceremony in 1999, 1005 graduates have returned to study at the University of the Sunshine Coast and graduated with at least one other degree with 12,415 awards being conferred in total.
+The University has conferred awards to 15,738 students up to the end of 2015.
+Since the first graduation ceremony in 1999, 1,496 graduates from the University of the Sunshine Coast have graduated with at least one other degree with 17,430 awards conferred in total.

-v The Australian Graduate Survey is a national survey of university graduates coordinated by Graduate Careers Australia (GCA) and conducted by Australian universities.
+v The 2015 Austrailan Graduate Survey (AGS) is the latest available survey data.
+The AGS is a national survey of university graduates coordinated by Graduate Careers Australia (GCA) and conducted by Australian universities.

 vv Includes ratings of 4 and 5 on a five point scale ranging from 1 (strongly disagree) to 5 (strongly agree) for the Overall Satisfaction Index.

-i Full-time equivalent excluding casual staff, 31 March 2012.Back to top
+i Full-time equivalent excluding casual staff, 31 March 2014.